sta426hs2019/exercise-1-github-rmarkdown-bubibyte/README.md

 We just started a pilot project to farm these beautiful fish to foster food security and provide an income stream to farmers and entrepreneurs in the Lake Tanganyika Region.

-If you are interested in what we do, follow us on [Facebook](https://www.facebook.com/BongoFishTanzania/)
+"We" is our company BongoFISH headquartered in Dar es Salaam, Tanzania.
+If you are interested in what we do, follow us on [Facebook](https://www.facebook.com/BongoFishTanzania/).